Ewnetu-github/tpaHH/README.md

 # parHH
-This is a source code for a parametric hybrid hazard-based regression model with a two-piece asymmetric (tpa) baseline hazard function.
+This is a source code for a hybrid hazard-based models using two-piece distributions.